milesgranger/isal-rs/README.md

 Supports the following codecs using the ISA-L library under the hood:

 - GZIP
-  - `isal::igzip::read::GzipEncoder/GzipDecoder`
+  - `isal::read::GzipEncoder/GzipDecoder`
-  - `isal::igzip::write::GzipEncoder/GzipDecoder`
+  - `isal::write::GzipEncoder/GzipDecoder`
 - DEFLATE
-  - `isal::igzip::read::DeflateEncoder/DeflateDecoder`
+  - `isal::read::DeflateEncoder/DeflateDecoder`
-  - `isal::igzip::write::DeflateEncoder/DeflateDecoder`
+  - `isal::write::DeflateEncoder/DeflateDecoder`
 - ZLIB
-  - `isal::igzip::read::ZlibEncoder/ZlibDecoder`
-  - `isal::igzip::write::ZlibEncoder/ZlibDecoder`
+  - `isal::read::ZlibEncoder/ZlibDecoder`
-  - TODO:
+  - `isal::write::ZlibEncoder/ZlibDecoder`
-    - [ ] Support an 'unsafe' setting where one can ignore step of verifying Adler32 checksum.

 Or can use functions of `de/compress` and `de/compress_into`